jandelgado/lede-dockerbuilder/README.md

 $ ./builder.sh build example-rpi2.conf
 ```

 The resulting image can be found in the `output/` directory.
-The [OpenWRT
+The [OpenWrt
 wiki](https://openwrt.org/docs/guide-user/installation/generic.sysupgrade)
 describes how to flash the new image in detail.

 ### Building a x86_64 image and running it in qemu

 The [example-x86_64.conf](example-x86_64.conf) file can be used to build a
-x86_64 based OpenWRT image which can also be run in qemu, e.g. if you need
+x86_64 based OpenWrt image which can also be run in qemu, e.g. if you need
 a virtual router/firewall.

 First build the image with `builder.sh build example-x86_64.conf`, then unpack